rsxm/bitrader/README.rst

 Bitcoin Arbitrage utilities.
 Telegram bot included for free!

-Version 0.9.1: Now also supports Ethereum and Litecoin!
+Version 0.12.0: Bot now sends graphs if you ask for /status :-) Version  0.9.1: Now also supports Ethereum and Litecoin!

 Quickstart
 ==========